SwissDataScienceCenter/calamus/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 calamus could always use more documentation, whether as part of the
-official calamus docs, in docstrings, or even on the web in blog posts,
+official calamus docs, in doc strings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback